liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-trial-agents-sharepoint-powershell.md

 > [!NOTE]
 > - You will see a warning message if your organization has reached 90% of the 10,000 queries limit for the month.
 > - You will also see a warning if your organization is disqualified from the trial promotion.
-This can happen if you have less than 50 Microsoft 365 Copilot licenses.
+This happens if you have less than 50 Microsoft 365 Copilot licenses.

 ## Additional information